creatiko/udacity-portfolio-project/README.md

 This project demonstrates my proficiency with CSS methodologies, preprocessors, accessibility practices, and advanced CSS techniques.

+The project can be seen in [GitHub Pages](https://creatiko.github.io/udacity-portfolio-project/).

 ## Project Breakdown

 2. **Folder Structure**: